Saraswatichandra (TV series): Plot

 During Kabir's wedding to Kusum's friend Anushka, a young man attempts to kill Saras and Kumud, extorting Anushka's cooperation because he had kidnapped her younger brother Avinash and blackmailed her.
 Saras is hospitalized saving Kumud and Kabir breaks off the engagement.
 Kabir and Danny save Avinash, and Kabir forgives Anushka.
 Ghuman is revealed to be behind the plot.

 Ghuman feigns mental illness and is transferred from jail to a mental asylum, where she finds her rival, Saras's mother Saraswati who is alive and suffering amnesia.
 Ghuman informs Kumud but still tries to take revenge.
 Kumud helps Saraswati regain her memory and mental health, and the family is reunited.
 Ghuman is returned to jail.
 Saras and Kumud have their first child.
+They named her Sanskriti Saraswatichandra Vyas.